 Replacement lines can be ordered from the Accessories section of www.flybgd.com.
+Check that the lines you have received correspond with the line plan and that it matches your glider.

-- 1. Check that the lines you have received correspond with the latest update of the linesheet from the dropbox.
-Also check the line layout on the glider corresponds with the line layout in the manual. - 2.
 The quickest way to remove the old lines is to cut them off.
 However, don't cut the old lines off if you have not received the new ones or you may end up not being able to fly!
-Sometimes only a part lineset is needed (eg excluding top lines or brakes) so take care not to cut any lines that need to be retained. - 3.
-Line junction: Microlines have an internal reinforcing in them, marked by yellow thread.
-This must be put on the end where there is a line junction.
-Sheathed lines have no additional reinforcing.
+Sometimes only a part lineset is needed (eg excluding top lines or brakes) so take care not to cut any lines that need to be retained.